 1/2 cup pecan nuts, chopped

 Note: Throughout the chocolate-making process, make sure that the water stays on a very low heat.
-You don’t want the water to be boiling and for steam to be escaping out the sides of the saucepan.
-If water gets into the chocolate, it won’t set!
+You don’t want the water to be boiling or for steam to be escaping out the sides of the saucepan.

 Lil’ L absolutely loves raw chocolate and, given its fantastic nutritional profile, I’m happy for him to eat it on a regular basis.
 In fact, I would even encourage it.
 As well as the raw chocs, I also add raw cacao powder to his smoothies and use it in desserts.

 Since visiting Saf, I’m fired up to try making more raw desserts and treats.
 I’ve already got a few ideas for new recipes, so I’ll test them soon and let you know how I get on.
 Are you a fan of raw desserts?
 If so, what’s your favourite?
 Please send me links to your favourite recipes so I can check them out.